cyberark/ansible-conjur-collection/CONTRIBUTING.md

 1. A `PROMOTE` build will kick off an automated script which publish the release to [Ansible Galaxy](https://galaxy.ansible.com/cyberark/conjur)

-# Ansible Conjur Collection Quick Start
+# Ansible Secrets Manager Collection Quick Start

 ## Setup a conjur OSS Environment